Singhom931/WHAM-prototype-/README.md

 ## Where can I try it?
 Wham is being Developed in 3 Parts these will be merged into one when the alpha builds come out
-First 2 Prototypes are Currently Available for u to Try and Test Out
+These are Currently Available for you to Try and Test Out
 ### 1.Functional Prototype
 This build focuses on implementing the functionality needed for it to work without caring about the overall aesthetics , immersivness and performance
 ### 2.Aesthetic Prototype